jaredsparta/Scraper-Project/README.md

     3. To see what's inside the file after exiting you can `ansible-vault view aws_keys.yml`
     4. To edit the keys again you can `ansible-vault edit aws_keys.yml`

+- Finally, to run playbooks with the use of ansible vaults, you can run `ansible-playbook <playbook-name>.yml --ask-vault-pass`

 <br>

 **Creating the VPC**